 Advantages of Working Union

-There are very tangible advantages to being a Union Carpenter, Millwright, Floor Coverer, Lather or Pile Driver.
+There are tangible advantages to being a Professional Carpenter, Floor Coverer, Millwright, or Pile Driver.
 Working union generally means higher pay, regular raises, better fringe benefits and a collective bargaining agreement that spells out terms and conditions on the job.

-Working union means a lot more than that, however:
+Joining the union means a lot more than that, however.
+You’ll have:

 Strength in Numbers